kramer-sb/Cyber-Projects/README.md

 I'm in the top 2% of TryHackMe, but I've documented not much of it, so I thought I'd start there.
 I'll add other things as I go.
 Keep checking back!

+**ETA: 12/20/2025**

+Found out on December 12 that I have Acinic cell carcinoma (salivary gland cancer), so I am still working on cybersecurity education, but will likely slow down in January as I expect to undergo surgery.
+In my profile is a notion link where I'm documenting this part of my life's journey if you are interested.

 ###